longwalter/Rec.NET-Login/README.md

 ### Logging in

-Using your exisitng `RecNETClient`, call the asyncronous method `LogInToRecNetAsync()` and pass through your username and password.
+Using your exisitng `RecNETClient`, call the asynchronous method `LogInToRecNetAsync()` and pass through your username and password.
 There is also an optional `testToken` option (defaults to true) in the function that will make an extra HTTP Request to check if the returned token is valid or not.

 Example log in:
 ```cs